OIL AND A PLUS 8

 SOLUTIONS

 I have owned (much of the time simultaneously) and have 5+ engines for them.
-I have rebuilt a few from a bare block and consulted, one-on-one with owners and/or their mechanics on many hundreds.
-AND I am an amateur, which makes me easier to understand.
-I have no connection to ANY supplier.
+I have rebuilt a few from a bare block.
+AND I am an amateur, which makes me easier to understand and I have no connection to ANY supplier.
 I have over 250,000 miles on my Morgans clocks.
 I have tried, installed and rejected many things, regardless of their cost or the time involved.
 THIS is where this all is coming from.
 It frightens me what is being advised by Morgan forums today.
 We have fallen a LONG way since eMog. :(

 PRESSURE AT IDLE: